Have you considered if you’re creating inclusive social media content? As marketers, we focus on many moving parts of a marketing campaign.

-1. Be mindful of the presence of diversity in your creative design
+1. Be mindful of diversity in your creative design

 Also, if this reality doesn’t exist within your brand, now is the time to ask yourself why.
 Consider if it’s your recruitment practices or a gap within your industry.
 However, to say that there are no diversity opportunities would be an ill-informed excuse.
 Dig deeper into your brand values and infuse that into how your brand shows up on social media.